Japanese popular culture: Anime

-Studio Ghibli, a Japanese animation film studio, also contributed to anime's worldwide success through films including "My Neighbor Totoro", "Ponyo", and "Spirited Away" (winner of the Golden Bear award in 2002 and the Academy Award for Best Animation Film in 2003).
+Studio Ghibli, a Japanese animation film studio, also contributed to anime's worldwide success through films including My Neighbor Totoro, Ponyo, and Spirited Away (winner of the Golden Bear award in 2002 and the Academy Award for Best Animated Feature in 2003).
 For these works, the studio's current president Hayao Miyazaki is often credited as a visionary in animation.
+As anime has grown in its variety of viewers, genres, and themes, the industry has become more prevalent in society.
+In modern Japan, anime has become so popular that memorable characters have frequently been made into byproducts such as figurines and video games.

 The success of the Pokémon franchise has been credited by people such as Nissim Otmazgin and sociologist Anne Alison as popularizing anime in the United States.
 The anime market has also been described as owing greatly to the crucial role of fans as cultural agents, the deterritorializing effects of globalization, the domestication and heavy editing of anime to suit local tastes, and being part of the wider global flow of Japanese pop culture and "soft power".
 Otmazgin argues that the rise of anime in the United States is a result of the sophisticated graphic quality, a wide thematic diversity, and an inclination to reject the Disney convention of a happy ending.
-He further states that anime was a tool in which Japan could gain popularity with their pop culture and give Americans a taste of something unique and interesting in the media.
+He further states that anime was a tool in which Japan has gained popularity with its pop culture and gave Americans a taste of something unique and interesting in the media.

-The growing international popularity of anime has led to various animation studios from other countries making their own anime-influenced works.
+Since its inception anime has become an essential part of the Japanese entertainment industry, gaining global popularity with the rise of foreign dubbed, subtitled programming, distribution on movie theaters and streaming services, subsequently generating billions of dollars in revenue from international audiences each year.

-As anime has grown in its variety of viewers, genres, and themes, the industry has become more prevalent in society.
-In modern Japan, anime has become so popular that memorable characters have frequently been made into byproducts such as figurines and video games.
+The growing worldwide popularity of anime has also led to various animation studios from other countries making their own anime-influenced works.